Getting Started

 Plugin Hooks

-Function: W3speedup_customize_add_settings
+Function: w3SpeedsterPreStartOptimization

-function W3speedup_customize_add_settings($settings){
+function w3SpeedsterPreStartOptimization($html){

 }

-Function: w3speedup_before_start_optimization
+Function: w3SpeedsterBeforeStartOptimization

 Description: W3Speedster allows you to make changes to the HTML on your site before actually starting the optimization.
 For instance replace or add in html.

-$html – full html of the page.
+Parameter: $html = $html – full html of the page.

-true – Reflect the changes done in html of the page.
+Return: 1 – Reflect the changes done in html of the page.

-function w3speedup_before_start_optimization($html){
+function w3SpeedsterBeforeStartOptimization($html){

 $html = str_replace(array(""),array(""), $html);